rpl-cmu/CMU-GPR-Dataset/README.md

 <center><img src="misc/title_drawing.png" width="750" style="center"></center>
 &nbsp;

-The CMU-GPR dataset contains sequences of subsurface measurements from ground penetrating radar (GPR) along with conventional proprioceptive sensors, including wheel odometry and inertial measurements.
-One benefit of radar-based perception is robust performance in challenging weather conditions.
-Beyond more traditional imaging radar systems being actively used on vehicles, surface penetrating radar demonstrates additional robustness to spatio-temporal change.
+The CMU-GPR dataset contains trajectory sequences, which include subsurface measurements from ground penetrating radar (GPR) along with conventional proprioceptive sensors (wheel odometer, IMU).
+One benefit of radar-based perception is its robust performance in challenging weather conditions.
+Beyond more traditional imaging radar systems being used actively on vehicles, surface penetrating radar allows for additional robustness to spatio-temporal change.
 While the line-of-sight environment may change over time, subsurface features remain mostly consistent.

 The CMU-GPR dataset consists of 15 sequences containing synchronized odometry, subsurface, and ground truth measurements.
-In this experimentation, a single-channel Sensors and Software Noggin 500 GPR was used.
-This type of GPR provides 1D measurements at each location, which can be used to construct 2D images through motion.
-Each sequence contains revisitation events, where similar subsurface features are observed.
+In this experimentation, a single-channel, off-the-shelf Sensors and Software Noggin 500 GPR was used.
+This GPR provides 1D measurements at each location, which can be used to construct 2D images through motion.
+Each sequence contains revisitation events, where subsurface features are observed more than once.

 &nbsp;